Linear and nonlinear instability of vortex columns: Proof of Theorem

-To complete the construction, the projected equation~\eqref{inner_Psi_projected} with supplementary condition~\eqref{eq:Psibarcond} and the outer equation~\eqref{eq:extendedouterequation} will be solved simultaneously, as a system, and the solution $(\Psi,\phi_{\rm out})$ will depend analytically on $\omega$.
-The reduced equation~\eqref{reduced_eq} will determine $\omega$ by assigning the remaining $o(n^{-1/2})$ term $\widehat{\omega}=\widehat{\omega}(n)$ in the expansion~\eqref{choice_of_tilde_om_m_copy} of $\omega$, see Lemma~\ref{L_reduced}.
+To complete the construction, the projected equation~\eqref{inner_Psi_projected} with supplementary condition~\eqref{eq:Psibarcond} and the outer equation~\eqref{eq:extendedouterequation} will be solved simultaneously, as a system, and the solution $(\Psi,\phi_{\rm out})$ will be holomorphic with respect to $\omega$.
+The reduced equation~\eqref{reduced_eq} will determine $\omega$ by specifying the remaining $o(n^{-1/2})$ term $\widehat{\omega}=\widehat{\omega}(n)$ in the expansion~\eqref{choice_of_tilde_om_m_copy} of $\omega$, see Lemma~\ref{L_reduced}.
 To solve this equation, \emph{it will be necessary to examine precisely how $\omega$ enters the error term $K_{\rm err}$}, see~\eqref{fgh}.
 This is analogous to how the Plemelj formula enters the calculation, for shear flows and vortices, of the one-sided derivative $c'(m_0)$ of the wavespeed $c$ with respect to the wavenumber $m$ as $\Im c \to 0^+$ at a limiting neutral mode $(\phi_0,m_0,c_0)$.\footnote{A \emph{limiting neutral mode} is a non-trivial solution $(\phi_0,m_0,c_0)$ of the Rayleigh equation~\eqref{eq:shearRayleigh} with $\Im c_0=0$ and which is, furthermore, approximable by solutions $(\phi,m,c)$ with $\Im c > 0$.
-In~\cite{lin_siam}, the notation $\alpha$ is used instead of $m$.
+In~\cite{ko_jmfm,lin_siam}, the notation $\alpha$ is used instead of $m$.
 In~\cite{vishik_1,vishik_2} and~\cite[Chapter 4]{ABCD}, $z$ is used instead of $c$.
 Of course, our calculation is different, and our unstable modes are not perturbations of a neutral mode.}

 We define the \emph{inner function space} \eqnb Y \coloneqq \{ F\in H^2 (\R ) \colon \| F \|_Y \coloneqq \| F \|_{H^2 (\R) } + \| \xi^2 F(\xi ) \|_{L^2 (\R )} <\infty \} \eqne and its Gaussian weighted analogue